Loyola Law School graduated its first handful of alumni, including one woman, following the founding of the school in 1920.

 Loyola's Alumni Events include lunches, mixers, receptions, symposia and class reunions held on campus, locally and throughout California.
 For example, there is the Alumni Grand Reunion, the PILF Alumni Reception, the San Francisco Alumni Reception, the Latino Alumni Reception and more.

-The Association is governed by the Alumni Association Board of Governors, which consists of 37 alumni members.
-To learn more or how to get involved with the Association or the Board, please contact Maya Kalinowski.
+The Alumni Association is governed by the Alumni Association Board of Governors, which consists of 37 alumni members.
+To learn more or how to get involved with the Alumni Association or the Board of Governors, please contact Maya Kalinowski.